Mullu/book-webpage-traverser-console/book-webpage-traverser-console/README.md

 ## Architecture

-The Book Webpage Traverser Console application follows a modular architecture, utilizing the following components:
+The Book Webpage Scraper Console application follows a modular architecture, utilizing the following components:

 - **Scraper Handler Service**: Responsible for handling the scraping process, including fetching HTML documents, saving pages to disk, and downloading resources.
 - **Scraper Runner**: Orchestrates the scraping process, initiating the traversal and download tasks.